Clicky

 • Median (Past 5 Years): $12,449

 The best time to buy is when the manufacturer releases new models, as the dealership and the manufacturer want them to get rid of the old inventory.
 The problem is that many dealers don’t have inventory then when demand is high.
-If they do, it’s for a model that no one wants.
+If they do, it’s for models that no one wants.
+If you’re eye-balling something exact, I’m sure others are too, especially if the color is nice, so don’t wait and get it as they won’t restart production runs when the time is up!

-There is a whole art with haggling, and you can do it with many watercraft you want to buy.
+There is an art with haggling, and you can do it on many jet skis on the market.
 Unless demand is so good that the dealership or guy selling doesn’t want to.

 Will Dealerships Come Back To Reality?

 That was fine from 2020 to 2023, but even today I’m seeing some dealerships still acting like there are supply chain issues.
-Many of them got a taste for high-priced watercraft sales and don’t want to let go.
-This is a good thing and a bad thing.
+Many jet ski dealers got the taste for high-priced sales and don’t want to let go.

 Author